MlvPrasadOfficial/DataScience_University_by_MLV_Prasad/README.md

 You can join my Telegram Group here : [Telegram](https://t.me/datascienceuniversity)

 This Repo is a Personal Ambition Project of mine..
-The Project starts from AUG 1 2024 The Agenda of this repo to Create
+The Project starts from NOV 1 2024 The Agenda of this repo to Create